dev28616/Machine-Learning-Based-Disease-Prediction-System/README.md

-# 🏥 Machine Learning Based Disease Prediction System
+# 🏥 Machine Learning-Based Disease Prediction System

-A comprehensive system that predicts diseases based on user symptoms using machine learning classification algorithms.
-This project aims to provide a preliminary diagnostic tool that can assist healthcare professionals and patients in early disease identification.
+A robust Django-based application that predicts diseases based on user-reported symptoms using machine learning classification algorithms.
+This system aims to assist healthcare professionals and patients in early disease detection.

 ---